 Getting the balance

-However, artists also need full engagement with the materials, being present with what they make, alongside each other.
+However, artists also need full engagement with their chosen materials, being present with what they make, alongside each other.
 This is the whole point of studying art at university.
 You can’t have a holistic experience unless you get in front of what you’re making and see what others are making.
 Life drawing highlights this issue.
 This has been a real wakeup call.
 We need a balance.
-What is this doing to our wellbeing?
+What is this doing to our wellbeing and mental health?
 We need to re-learn how to be with others if we want to understand our own identity – within community, together.

 Exploring the importance of the life room